GSA/digitalgov.gov/content/events/2022/07/2022-07-29-2022-federal-plain-language-summit.md

 In this session you will hear from the following speaker:

 * **Stanley Dambroski** &mdash; Writer/Editor, National Science Foundation (NSF)

 ---

+## 2:10 pm - 2:30 pm, ET<br />Managing Stakeholder Feedback: Lessons from Experience

+Do you know how to request and receive feedback on your plain language materials?
+Getting input from stakeholders can lead to a clearer, more accurate product.
+In this presentation, you’ll learn the types of stakeholders you might ask to review your materials, what to include in your request, and why it’s critical to set expectations early.
+You’ll also find out how to juggle suggestions from multiple reviewers and what to do if their edits are complex or full of jargon.
+These tips will set you up for success when working with stakeholders from inside and outside your agency.

+Getting feedback on your professional writing has many benefits: It validates the accuracy of the information, it can improve the clarity and focus of the text, and it gives your materials more credibility.
+But asking stakeholders to review and make suggestions on a document can be tricky.
+If you aren’t clear about your needs and expectations up front, you may not get the kind of feedback you’re looking for.
+And not everyone is an expert in plain language — so even if a reviewer’s edits are useful, you may have to “translate” them for the information to be understandable to your audience.

+In this presentation, participants will learn:

+* The two main types of stakeholders you might ask to review your materials, and how to approach each type;
+* The elements to include in your request to get helpful and actionable suggestions;
+* Why it’s important to set expectations early regarding the editorial process and deadlines;
+* What to do if a reviewer suggests edits that are complex or full of jargon, and how to handle it if you disagree with a particular edit;
+* Suggestions for keeping feedback from multiple reviewers straight; and
+* How to be a good reviewer yourself

+By the end of the talk, participants will have a toolbox of practical suggestions for approaching stakeholders and managing their feedback.
+The talk will also include examples from the presenter’s personal experience working with hundreds of reviewers on plain language materials.
+The presentation will be followed by Q&As from the audience.

+In this session you will hear from the following speaker:

+* **Stephanie M. Morrison, MPH** &mdash; Health and science writer/editor, Department of Health and Human Services (HHS)

+---